The Port of Cadiz, Spain

 If you don’t want to do that then just stroll through the city streets.
 You will no doubt be transported back to ancient and medieval times.
 Its really difficult to predict what you will find around the next corner.

 Indeed there is a website called What to see in Cadiz in one day, that may give you some of the options.
-Self Guided walking tours are also available through Viator.com
+Self Guided walking tours are also available through companies such as Viator.

 OUR FAVOURITE THINGS TO DO